A couple of years ago, shortly after I quit work, I joined a local running club.

 It’s much more powerful to show your children what to do rather than just tell them what to do.
 Not only does my son get the exercise himself, he gets to see his Dad running and the subliminal message I hope he takes from this is that exercise is a normal and regular part of life to be sought out and not something to be avoided as you get older.
 My children would love to pronounce me old and decrepid and send me off to the glue factory, but it’s harder for them to do this whilst my 5k time remains better than theirs.
 Their day will come.

 Parkrun teaches me humility every week.
 I got my personal best this week and I came 17th out of a field of 279 people.
 But I was still soundly beaten by at least one guy who looked 20 years older than me (ouch) and by a young girl (double ouch).
-These are valuable lessons for the male ego.

 Everything on this site is true.
 But because it’s on the internet, I guess that a lot of people don’t believe it.
 After all, the whole concept of financial independence seems too good to be true.
 So wherever possible, I try to show not just tell.
 Here is a screenprint of my official Parkrun result email: